tiago1820/dd_api/README.md

-src                                 # Root directory of the source code ├── index.ts                        # Entry point of the application ├── app.ts                          # Configuration and initialization of the application ├── controllers                     # Controllers to handle business logic │   └── reformers.controller.ts     # Controller for reformers
+src                                 # Root directory of the source code ├── index.ts                        # Entry point of the application ├── app.ts                          # Configuration and initialization of the application ├── multer-config.ts                # Configure file storage on the server:
+├── controllers                     # Controllers to handle business logic │   └── reformers.controller.ts     # Controller for reformers
 │   └── locations.controller.ts     # Controller for locations